 Step 4: Determine Entry Type

-For example, if you’re importing high-value electronics worth $10,000, you’ll need to file a Formal Entry.
-This requires additional documentation and adherence to more stringent regulations compared to importing a small batch of handcrafted goods worth $1,500, which would qualify for Informal Entry.
+For example, if you’re importing high-value electronics worth $10,000, you’ll need to file a Formal Entry with extensive documentation.
+A small batch of handcrafted goods worth $1,500 would qualify for Informal Entry, but even a $200 shipment now requires customs processing and duty payment—something that wasn’t required before August 2025.

 Step 5: Calculate and Pay Duties and Taxes